ZiadHamdieh/MyBitStack/README.md

 #### Upcoming Features
 * Quick-select a currency (e.g. CAD) with one click
-* Preferred currency user defaults
+* Setting screen for user defaults
 * splash screeen
 * UI improvements